November 22, 2024 - DataVisor

 In another case, an FI successfully exposed a sophisticated fraud ring by spotting similarities in a slate of credit card applications.
 A social media influencer was orchestrating webinars where participants were instructed on deceptive practices aimed at securing credit lines.
 Analysis revealed that 80% of the applications declared a monthly income of $6,833 and all used the @outlook.com domain for email addresses.
 By identifying those patterns, the institution was able to prevent further fraud and protect its customers.

 Traditional fraud prevention models often fall short when confronting complex fraud schemes orchestrated by coordinated groups.
 This gap is where Unsupervised Machine Learning (UML) technology excels.
-UML doesn’t depend on pre-existing knowledge of fraud patterns.
+UML algorithms don’t depend on pre-existing knowledge of fraud patterns.
 Rather, it utilizes advanced correlation analysis and graph processing techniques to reveal connections between fraudulent account behaviors.

 It can also analyze vast amounts of data in real time, identifying patterns and anomalies before more fraud attacks take place.
 AI can also adapt to evolving fraud tactics, continuously learning and updating its models to stay ahead of fraudsters.